 Operating a motorcycle is exhilarating, but it also comes with substantial risks.
 Motorcyclists in Kentucky are more vulnerable than drivers and passengers inside traditional vehicles.
 This is especially true when it comes to traumatic brain injuries caused by accidents.
-Here, we want to discuss the most common types of brain injuries caused by motorcycle accidents as well as various preventative steps that motorcyclists can take to remain safe on the roadways.
+Here, a brain injury lawyer in Louisville from Meinheart, Smith, and Manning PLLC discusses the most common types of brain injuries caused by motorcycle accidents, as well as various preventative steps that motorcyclists can take to remain safe on the roadways.

 Motorcyclists are much more exposed on the roadway than those inside traditional passenger vehicles.
 Unfortunately, this means that motorcyclists are more likely to sustain various types of traumatic brain injuries in the event an accident occurs.
 Our bodies were not meant to withstand the force of a vehicle weighing thousands of pounds slamming into them.

 When a motorcycle crash occurs, there are various types of head injuries victims can sustain.
 These injuries can include: